s4ke/Master-Thesis/src/md/030-parrows.md

 \label{sec:parrows:multicore}

-The GpH instance of `ArrowParallel` is implemented in a straightforward manner in Fig. \ref{fig:ArrowParallelMulticore}, but a bit different compared to the variant from Chapter \ref{sec:GpHIntro}.
+The GpH instance of `ArrowParallel` is implemented in a straightforward manner in Figure \ref{fig:ArrowParallelMulticore}, but a bit different compared to the variant from Chapter \ref{sec:GpHIntro}.
 We use `evalN :: [arr a b] -> arr [a] [b]`
 (definition in Appendix \ref{utilfns}, think `zipWith ($)` on Arrows) combined